 So how do you prepare for a visit so that you are more fully engaged with the experience?
 Some quick tips:

-- Buy a good guide to Angkor Wat and Angkor Archaeological Park, and this case I mean ‘guidebook.’
-Do some background reading before you arrive and during your stay.
+- Buy a good guide to Angkor Wat and Angkor Archaeological Park and do some background reading before you arrive and during your stay.
 We love Michael Freeman and Claude Jacques’ Ancient Angkor; Michael Coe’s Angkor and the Khmer Civilization; and David Chandler’s History of Cambodia.
 All of these are available online and at bookshops here, such as Monument Books in Siem Reap.

 - Visit Angkor National Museum in Siem Reap for an overview and to see the relics, art and sculpture found at the temples.